Imagine a high school buzzing with melodies. Harmonies of voices, percussion, brass and strings lead to an entire wing dedicated to the musical arts.

 Choir Director Eric Cadena is a new addition to the program.
 He started at ELHS in September 2017.
 After talking with parents, administrators and students, Cadena is already changing and improving the ELHS choirs’s curricula He said students are willing to take a chance on him.

-“I’m just thinking long term about what kinds of skills I could build into the program,” said Cadena.
+“I’m just thinking long term about what kinds of skills I could build into the program,” Cadena said.
 “I’ll see next year what exactly happens.”